samurai4n6/DSUcsc842/README.md

 What does the project do?

 This project does the following:

 -Identifies an initial and end dates that pertain to the timeframe you would like cyber security tickets to be collected.

 -Checks and cleans up JSON and CSV files that may be present from a previous run.

 -Builds an HTTPS connection to the Zendesk API to pull ticket related data in JSON format within the requested time frame.

 -Creates a JSON file of the ticket data.

 -Creates a CSV with targeted fields/keys from the JSON data.

--Utilizes pandas to count tickets by date and generating a line graph of the count by data.
+-Utilizes pandas to count tickets by date and generating a line graph of the count by date.

 Future Work